modelcreate/infoworks-ruby-scripts/scripts/exchange_full_example/README.md

 Create and run a model from raw data in the command line using Infoworks Exchange.

+To use this script you must first [import the ground grid and create an inference](#import-ground-grid-and-inference), you can then run `run_exchange.bat`.
+This will create a new model in the current active master database.

 <img src="https://raw.githubusercontent.com/modelcreate/infoworks-ruby-scripts/master/imgs/exchange_e2e_demo.gif"/>

+## Steps completed within script

+- Creates model group and other tree objects within the master database
+- Imports raw GIS data and filters unwanted data
+- Expands valves and meters
+- Set elevations for nodes and customer points
+- Creates closed valves and PRVs
+- Sets a constant pressure at the fixed head
+- Assigns live data links to meters
+- Creates and sets live data configuration
+- Import demand diagrams
+- Allocates all customer points
+- Validates network
+- Creates and runs simulation

 ## Work in progress